MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 - Ciphertext Coefficient Modulus: `coeff_modulus`
 - Plaintext Coefficient Modulus: `plain_modulus`

-Since BFV is a homomorphic encryption scheme it allows computations on ciphertexts.
-However there exists a limit to those computations.
 Each ciphertext has an `invariant noise budget` measured in bits that is consumed on every ciphertext operation.
 If the noise budget were to reach 0, the ciphertext would be too corrupted for decryption.
 The noise budget is computed as follows: `log2(coeff_modulus/plain_modulus)`.
 Choosing a larger `coeff_modulus` will give you a larger noise budget but will make computations a bit slower.
 The example provided uses a helper function from SEAL to create this parameter.

 The `size` of a ciphertext in SEAL is the number of polynomials.
 A new ciphertext has a size of `2`.
 Homomorphic Multiplication increases the size of the ciphertext: If two ciphertexts have sizes `M` and `N` then their multiplication will yield a size of `M+N-1`.
 The larger the ciphertext size the greater the consuption rate of the noise budget will be.

 It is possible to reduce the size of ciphertexts from `3` to `2` by applying `Relinearization` to the ciphertexts.
 However this procedure comes at a certain computational cost.

 ### 2 - Encoding
 There are 3 types of encoding that can be used in SEAL: `Integer Encoding` , `Batch Encoding` and `CKKS Encoding`.